edgedb/edgedb/docs/quickstart.rst

 empty set).
 This is the equivalent of a ``NULL`` value in SQL.

-Let's narrow down the ``Movie`` search to "blade runner" using :eql:op:`ILIKE` (simple case-insensitive pattern matching).
-With the % at the end anything after ``blade runner`` will match (Blade Runner, Blade Runner 2049, BLaDE runnER the Video Game...).
+Let's narrow down the ``Movie`` search to "blade runner" using :eql:op:`ILIKE` (case-insensitive pattern matching).
+With the % at the end, anything after ``blade runner`` will match: "Blade Runner", "Blade Runner 2049", "BlAdE RUnnEr 2: Electric Boogaloo", etc....

 .. code-block:: edgeql-repl